johnny-morrice/godelbrot/README.md

 ## Usage

-This package has been hacked up quickly, and haven't made it go-gettable yet.
+This package has been hacked up quickly, and we haven't made it go-gettable yet.

 Wide distribution isn't a priority till we reach out development goals (more on them to come!)

-To get started with the command line too, clone this repository and then
+To get started with the command line tool, clone this repository and then

     $ export GOPATH=/path/to/godelbrot
     $ cd /path/to/godelbrot
     $ go install functorama.com/demo/godelbrot
     $ bin/godelbrot

-To run in your web browser
+To run the web app

     $ export GOPATH=/path/to/godelbrot
     $ cd /path/to/godelbrot
     $ go install functorama.com/demo/webdelbrot
     $ bin/webdelbrot

-Now points your browser to localhost:8080 and you should see the fractal.
+Now point your browser to localhost:8080 and you should see the fractal.
+Note the --addr argument allows you to specify the interface.

+Both applications have a set of command line options.
+Try --help.

+## Web app controls

 Left click to begin highlighting zoom region.
 Left click again to zoom.